sujatann/M2-EmbSys/Project/3.Components/README.md

 **LCD(Actuator): This display offers a way to interface your microcontroller to the outside world.
 It's one of the main output devices in your kit.

 **Servo motor: A servomotor (or servo motor) is a rotary actuator or linear actuator that allows for precise control of angular or linear position, velocity and acceleration.
-It consists of a suitable motor coupled to a sensor for position feedba
+It consists of a suitable motor coupled to a sensor for position feedback to control its motion and final position.
+The motor is attached with the sensor to find the distance range around the sensor for 1800 rotations.
+The motor is controlled and interfaced with Arduino microcontroller to rotate in clockwise and anticlockwise.